-I currently teach on the faculties of Midreshet and Yeshivat Torah V’Avodah, Nishmat and Matan in Jerusalem.
-I am a freelance tour guide who works with groups, families and individuals, specializing in educational tours.
-I also work as a speaker and lecturer on various topics related to Torah study, Jewish education and Israel, and as a writer, editor and translator for various Torah publications including the Koren Talmud Bavli.
+I currently serve as a Ra”m (senior Talmud teacher) at Midreshet Torah V’Avodah in Jerusalem.
+I am also a licensed tour guide who works with groups, families and individuals, specializing in educational tours.
+In addition, I am a speaker and lecturer on various topics related to Torah study, Israel and Jewish education, and a writer, editor and translator for various Torah publications including the Koren Talmud Bavli.
+Previously, I was one of the founders of Michlelet Mevaseret Yerushalayim (MMY), and its Director for sixteen years.
+I’ve also taught at other Jerusalem-based institutions including Nishmat and Matan.

 I grew up in a traditional (but not Orthodox) home.
 We moved to New Jersey when I was four years old, and my parents had intended me to go to public school, just as they had.
 But I was one of only two Jews in my kindergarten class, and this was not what they wanted.
 So they enrolled me in a local day school and my formal Jewish education began.
 A few years later, we moved to Livingston, NJ – a much more Jewish area, and joined the Suburban Torah Center synagogue.
 Largely due to my father’s influence and with the help of Rabbi Moshe Kasinetz of the synagogue, our family slowly became fully observant.